Finding the Best Places to Retire Since 2006!

 Retire in White House, Tennessee?

 Overview: Originally a stagecoach stop on the Louisville and Nashville Turnpike, comfortable White House is along Interstate 65 about 25 miles north of Nashville.
-It is a rural but residential place, peppered with tall trees, green spaces and nice homes.
+It is a rural but residential place, peppered with tall trees and green spaces.

 The town has grown by nearly 300% within the last couple of decades, thanks mainly to Nashville families seeking a pleasant, safe place to raise their kids.
 Residents enjoy 120 acres of park land, and the community center includes a gym, a cafeteria, an auditorium and a senior center.
 The heavily wooded town greenway adds to the quiet, country atmosphere.
 Although the historic White House Inn was torn down in 1951, a replica was erected in 1986 and houses a burgeoning library and a museum.
 Tools, furniture and photographs from the town's early days crowd the 2nd floor space.
 The active chamber of commerce sponsors an Americana Celebration, and the town also hosts a Labor Day bike parade and a 5K foot race.